thegrumpys/odop/docs/procedures/NewDB.md

  . . .

-Run odop/data/create.sql to create the two tables: design and usage_log Those tables will then exist but be empty.
+Run odop/data/create.sql to create the two tables: design and usage_log.
+Those tables will then exist but be empty.

  . . .